What are bath salts?

 Someone who takes bath salts may:

-- Have a fast heart beat or high blood pressure
+- Have high blood pressure

 - Have trouble sleeping

-- Feel very nervous or paranoid
+- Feel nervous or paranoid

 - See or hear things that aren’t there